 My friends and I upgraded our kayaks after joining Brighton Canoe Club, with its storage facility "under the arches" near Palace Pier.
 I bought a used red KW3 and fiber-glassed wooden thigh braces into the cockpit for a tighter fit.
 Mimicking the tricks of Graham Goldsmith, we "beach-looped" our kayaks in the steep dumping waves, and later left sticky polyester resin pools and salt-damp fiberglass matting on the club-house furniture.

 One of the club members "borrowed" a newly built KW3 from the storage rack to join us one day.
 The boat was not yet completely finished; no foot-braces or flotation.
 Standing the kayak on end in the dumpers, he slid right down into the cockpit and broke the bow off the kayak.
-With his trapped feet sticking out from the broken end and the kayak quickly sinking, I think he was lucky to
+With his trapped feet sticking out from the broken end and the kayak quickly sinking, I think he was lucky to be dragged from the surf alive!

 A few miles along the coast at Shoreham was the Streamlight Mouldings workshop producing Keith White's "KW" kayaks. (my second kayak was a used red KW3, then an old slalom model) Closer to home the Goldsmith brothers Graham and Bob started up business as Gaybo Ltd with their first two models; "Mini-slalom" and "Funa" in the bare-wood attic space above a car body-work workshop in Brighton.
 (My third kayak was a blue Funa... the one shown in the photos above, taken by my dad).